Unbreakable Codes: A Deep Dive into Quantum Cryptography

 - Bob randomly chooses a basis to measure each photon.

 - They then publicly compare a subset of their measurement bases to ensure they used the same basis for each photon.
-If an eavesdropper (Eve) was present, their attempts to measure the photons would introduce errors, which Alice and Bob would detect during this comparison phase.

 - The remaining photons, for which they used matching bases and no errors were detected, form the shared, secure key.